-Nestling at the fertile eastern end of the Jezreel valley, Beit She’an (spelled also “Beth Shean”) is a city with long and rich history, nestling in an area known for its springs.
-It is also located on the junction on imortant roads, connecting the Jezreeel valley with the Decapolis, and on the intersection of the roads along the Jordan valley.
+Nestling at the fertile eastern end of the Jezreel valley, Beit She’an (spelled also ‘Beth Shean’) is a city with long and rich history, in an area known for its springs.
+It is also located on the junction on important trade routes, including a bridge over the Jordan river active to this day.

 Beit-She’an and The Decapolis

-Decapolis is a term used to describe a group of supposedly ten cities in the southern Levant that co-existed during the Roman period.
-These cities were all centers of Greek and Roman culture and supported by the Romans.
+Decapolis is a term used to describe a group of ten Pagan cities in the southern Levant that were politically and culturally affiliated and were supported by the Romans.
 Some of these cities exist to this day, and some have become archaeological sites.
 Six of these cities are today in Jordan (Gerasa, Gadara, Pella, Amman, Capitolias, and Raphana).
 Two are in Syria (Damascus and Canatha), and two in Israel (Beit-Shean and Hippos-Sussita, as well as the Baths of Gadara).

-The Gospels record Jesus visiting the cities of the Decapolis, but none of them mention which ones.
+The Gospels record Jesus visiting the cities of the Decapolis, but none of them mentioned by name.
 Jesus probably visited Beit-Shean (then called Nysa Scythopolis), as it is on the way from the Galilee to the Baptism site near Jericho, and Jerusalem.

 Things To Do in the Area